Multiple-choice questions are deservingly popular — because they are easy to create, administer, and analyze.

 - Image/picture based multiple choice question

 In these types of questions, the respondents can pick only one option among the predetermined options.
 These questions are very much effective in finding out a user’s primary preference.
-Single select multiple choice questions are closed-ended questions that help the respondents to choose from options that they themselves might not have initially thought of.
+Single-select multiple choice questions are closed-ended questions that help the respondents choose from options they might not have initially thought of.

 To give you a better understanding, here are some examples of single select multiple choice questions with their answers

 2. Do you feel comfortable asking for help when you’re stuck?

 - Yes, I feel much very comfortable asking for help.
 That’s how you learn!